petitnau/algorand-vaults/README.md

 ## Initializing the escrow

-After the contract gets created, the vault owner must connect the escrow account to the stateful contract, in order to have a place to store the deposited funds.
+After the contract is created, the vault owner must connect the escrow account to the stateful contract, in order to have a place to store the deposited funds.

 **AlgoML**
 ```java